mever-team/FairBench/README.md

 :bulb: For fairness reporting that does
 **NOT treat branches independently**, it is recommended to use `fairbench.multireport`.
-This reporting hides original branches, performs reductions to summarize performance and notions of fairness, and compares branches with each other.
-Refer to the report documentation mentioned above for more details.
+This reporting hides original branches, compares branches with each other, and performs reductions.
+Refer to the documentation below for more details.

 ## Docs